MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Qualitative Results

 \subsection{Change Melody}

-In the following figures ,we show the capability of MEDIC to change melody of a music piece.
-Here we edit the ground truth music piece with original prompt "this instrumental song features a [relaxing] melody with a country feel accompanied by a guitar piano simple percussion and bass in a slow tempo"and editing prompt "this instrumental song features a [cheerful] melody with a country feel accompanied by a guitar piano simple percussion and bass in a slow tempo".
-The change of Melody can be observed in the Mel-spectrum
+In Figure~\ref{fig:type7}, we show the capability of MelodyEdit to change the melody of a music piece.
+Here we edit the ground truth music piece with the source prompt ``this instrumental song features a [relaxing] melody with a country feel accompanied by a guitar piano simple percussion and bass in a slow tempo" and editing prompt ``this instrumental song features a [cheerful] melody with a country feel accompanied by a guitar piano simple percussion and bass in a slow tempo".
+The change of Melody can be observed in the Mel-spectrum.